A Neural Network Approach for Stochastic Optimal Control: Stochastic Optimal Control Background

 \section{Stochastic Optimal Control Background}

-In this section, we describe the Stochastic Optimal Control (SOC) problems considered in this work and review the key results from SOC theory that motivates our approach; our discussion follows \cite{yong_zhou-1999} and we refer to this text book for a more comprehensive background.
-We first introduce the SOC problem and then review its underlying theory; to be specific, we review the stochastic Pontryagin Maximum Principle (PMP), the Hamilton-Jacobi-Bellman (HJB) equation, and its reformulation into a system of forward backward stochastic differential equations (FBSDEs) obtained from a nonlinear version of the Feynman-Kac formula.
+In this section, we describe the stochastic optimal control (SOC) problems considered in this work and review the key results from SOC theory that motivate our approach.
+Our discussion follows \cite{yong_zhou-1999} and we refer to this textbook for a more comprehensive background and for more general results.
+We first introduce the SOC problem and then review its underlying theory; to be specific, we review the stochastic Pontryagin Maximum Principle (PMP), the Hamilton-Jacobi-Bellman (HJB) equation, and its reformulation into a system of forward-backward stochastic differential equations (FBSDEs) obtained from a nonlinear version of the Feynman-Kac formula.